 Child custody and visitation orders can be modified to either change the amount of parenting time or the scheduling of such time.
 Changes in the lives of the parents, such as new partners, new homes, moves, or personal life setbacks could be the impetus for seeking a new order.
 Additionally, as children get older, their interests and needs evolve, sometimes making order modification necessary.

 If the parents agree on the modification, they can simply file an agreement in family court.
 The judge will sign the agreement, and once signed, the agreement will be valid.
-Coming to an agreement is the least costly and complicated route, but it is still valuable to have the help of a family law attorney to assist negotiations.
+Coming to an agreement is the least costly and complicated route, but it is still valuable to have the help of an attorney to assist with negotiations.